raulherndez/plan_b_btc/README.md

 Tech Assignment - Bitcoin for Cubo Plus 2024

-This project demonstrates Bitcoin-related APIs built in Rust, simulating a real-world use case to showcase programming skills and blockchain knowledge.
+This project demonstrates the use of Bitcoin-related APIs built in Rust.
+It simulates a real-world use case to showcase programming skills and blockchain knowledge.

-How to Run
+How to Run the Project
-Navigate to the project directory:
+1. Navigate to the Project Directory

-bash
-cd api_creation
+Open your terminal and navigate to the project directory: cd api_creation

-Build the project:
+ Build the Project

-bash
-cargo build
+To build the project and ensure everything is set up correctly, run the following command: cargo build

-Run the project:
+ Run the Project

-bash
-cargo run
+To run the project in a basic mode, use: cargo run
-For optimized performance:

-bash
+Run for Optimized Performance
-cargo run --release
+If you want to run the project with optimized performance (release mode), use: cargo run --release

 Requirements
-Rust and Cargo installed (Install Rust)
+Make sure you have Rust and Cargo installed.
+If you don't have them, you can install them from here.

 Additional Resources
-For further learning and setup, consult the following resources:
+For further learning and setup, refer to the following resources:

-•	GitHub Authentication Guide
+ocs.github.com/en/authentication/keeping-your-account-and-data-secure/about-authentication-to-github#authenticating-with-the-command-line
-•	The Rust Programming Language (Book)
+The Rust Programming Language (Official Book)

 Special Thanks
-Special thanks to Stefano Pellegrini.
+Special thanks to Stefano Pellegrini for being my mentor